 When prostate cancer spreads, or metastasizes, it often does so into lymph nodes in the area of the prostate.
 For this reason, the lymph nodes close to the prostate may be removed to check for spreading.
 The lymph nodes may be removed through an incision or, on occasion, using laparoscopy.

 At the time of radical prostatectomy, the entire prostate gland and seminal vesicles are removed.
-The seminal vesicles are glandular structures lying next to the prostate which may be invaded by prostate cancer.
+The seminal vesicles are glandular structures lying next to the prostate that may be invaded by prostate cancer.
 Once the prostate gland and seminal vesicles are removed, the bladder is reattached to the urethra.
 A catheter is left in the bladder to allow drainage of urine while healing takes place.
-In addition, a drain — a tube that drains fluid accumulations — is left in place for one or two days.
+In addition, a drain – a tube that drains fluid accumulations – is left in place for one or two days.

 The nerves and blood vessels, called neurovascular bundles, that allow the penis to become erect run on either side of the prostate.
 These bundles may be spared during radical prostatectomy, thereby preserving complete sexual function in some men.
 Either one or both bundles can be spared.
 The best results are achieved if both bundles can be spared.